MD-Anderson-Bioinformatics/GenePattern_NGCHM_Viewer/docs/index.md

 * Annotation with pathway data.
 * Capture of all metadata necessary to reproduce any chosen state of the map, even months or years later.

+## Input
 This module will take .ngchm file generated from GenePattern NGCHM_BasicBuilder or any other NGCHM Builders ([Galaxy Builder](https://github.com/MD-Anderson-Bioinformatics/NG-CHM_Galaxy),[R buidler](https://github.com/MD-Anderson-Bioinformatics/NGCHM-R) or [online builder](http://build.ngchm.net/NGCHM-web-builder/)) and display the NGCHM in jupyter notebook.

+## Output
+You could view NG-CHM inside the notebook, and perform all the operations.
+If you prefer a full size NG-CHM, click on the gear icon at the upper right corner of the cell, select "Pop Out Visualizer", the NG-CHM will open in another tab.
+For more operations on NG-CHM, please check NG-CHMs website](http://www.ngchm.net/).